 - A link to another account or a line of credit may be a less expensive option than an overdraft.
 A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
 Good account management is the best way to avoid overdrafts.
-Use our Mobile Banking, Online Banking and Telephone Banking services to keep track of your balance.
+Use our mobile banking, internet banking, and telephone banking services to keep track of your balance.
 For additional financial education resources, please visit www.mymoney.gov.

-- The $34 Overdraft Fee is the same fee amount that is charged if a check is returned as unpaid.
-If multiple items overdraw your account on the same day, each item will be assessed an appropriate Overdraft Fee or a Return Item fee of $34.
+- The $34 Paid NSF Fee that is charged if you overdraw your account more than $5 is the same fee amount that is charged if an item is returned as unpaid.
+If multiple items overdraw your account on the same day, each item will be assessed an appropriate Paid NSF Fee or a Return Item Fee of $34.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn more than the Overdraft Privilege limit amount because of a fee.

-- If your account balance remains overdrawn for longer than 7 Calendar days, we will charge your account an additional Overdraft Fee of $34 for every 7 Calendar days the account remains overdrawn beginning with day 7.
+- If your account balance remains overdrawn for longer than 7 calendar days, we will charge your account a daily Overdraft Fee of $34 for each of the consecutive calendar days, the account remains overdrawn, beginning with day 7.

-- For consumer accounts, there is a limit of 6 Overdraft Fees ($204) per day we will charge.
-We will not charge an Overdraft Fee if a consumer account is overdrawn by $5 or less.
-These exceptions do not apply to business accounts.
+- There is a limit of 6 Paid NSF Fees ($34) per day we will charge.
+We will not charge a Paid NSF Fee if an account is overdrawn by $5 or less.

 - Our general policy is to post items throughout the day and to post credits before debits.
-Paper checks and ACH are posted in the order in which the items are received, while ATM, debit card transactions and all other transactions are posted in time stamp order.
+Paper checks are presented to us in batches and are posted in check number order.
+ACH items are presented in batches multiple times per day and are posted in lowest to highest dollar amount.
+ATM and debit card transactions are processed as we receive the transactions, which may occur immediately or up to several days later.
+All other transactions are posted in time stamp order.
 However, because of the many ways we allow you to access your account, the posting order of individual items may differ from these general policies.
 Holds on funds (described herein) and the order in which transactions are posted may impact the total amount of Overdraft Fees or Return Item Fees assessed.

-- Although under payment system rules, Southeast National Bank may be obligated to pay some unauthorized debit card transactions, Southeast National Bank will not authorize debit or ATM transactions unless there are available funds (including Overdraft Coverage options) to cover the transactions and any fee(s).
+- Although under payment system rules, SENB Bank may be obligated to pay some unauthorized debit card transactions, SENB Bank will not authorize debit card or ATM transactions unless your account’s available balance (including Overdraft Coverage Options) is sufficient to cover the transactions and any fee(s).

-- Giving us your consent to pay everyday debit card and ATM overdrafts on your consumer account (Extended Coverage) may result in you incurring Overdraft Fees for transactions that we would otherwise be required to pay without assessing an Overdraft Fee.
+- Giving us your consent to pay everyday debit card and ATM overdrafts on your consumer account (Extended Coverage) may result in you incurring Paid NSF Fees for transactions that we would otherwise be required to pay without assessing a Paid NSF Fee.
 However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit and may also help you avoid overdrafts in excess of your available balance that could result in suspension of your debit card.
-If you consent to Extended Coverage on your consumer account, it will remain on your account until you otherwise withdraw it.
+If you consent to Extended Coverage on your consumer account, it will remain on your account until it is otherwise withdrawn.

-- Please be aware that the Overdraft Privilege amount is not included in your available balance provided through Online Banking, Mobile Banking or Southeast National Bank’s ATMs.
+- Please be aware that the Overdraft Privilege amount is not included in your available balance provided through online banking, mobile banking or SENB Bank’s ATMs.

-- Southeast National Bank will place a hold on your account for any authorized debit card transaction until the transaction settles (usually within two business days) or as permitted by payment system rules.
+- SENB Bank will place a hold on your account for any authorized debit card transaction until the transaction settles (usually within two business days) or as permitted by payment system rules.
 In some cases, the hold may exceed the amount of the transaction.
 When the hold ends, the funds will be added to the available balance in your account.
-If your account is overdrawn after the held funds are added to the available balance and the transaction is posted to the available balance, an Overdraft Fee may be assessed.
+If your account is overdrawn after the held funds are added to the available balance and the transaction is posted to the available balance, a Paid NSF Fee may be assessed.

-- Southeast National Bank may suspend your debit card if you incur overdrafts in excess of the available balance in your account, including any Overdraft Privilege limit (as described herein).
-Debit cards on your account will remain suspended until you make sufficient deposits so that your available balance, taking into account any Overdraft Privilege limit, is positive and then you contact us.
+- SENB Bank may suspend your debit card if you incur overdrafts in excess of the available balance in your account, including any Overdraft Privilege limit (as described herein).
+Debit cards on your account will remain suspended until you make sufficient deposits so that your available balance, taking into account any Overdraft Privilege limit, is positive.

-- Southeast National Bank may also suspend your debit card if your account is overdrawn more than 32 consecutive calendar days.
+- SENB Bank may also suspend your debit card if your account is overdrawn more than 32 consecutive calendar days.
 Debit cards on your account will remain suspended until you make sufficient deposits so that your account balance is positive.

-- Southeast National Bank may also suspend your debit card if we are unable to contact you due to an incorrect mailing address or phone number(s).
+- SENB Bank may also suspend your debit card if we are unable to contact you due to an incorrect mailing address or phone number(s).
 You must contact us with your correct mailing address and/or phone number(s) to have your debit card reinstated.

-- New consumer and Business Checking accounts will receive a $100 introductory Overdraft Privilege limit at account opening that will be increased to $800 after 35 days in good standing for consumer accounts or to $1,500 after 60 days in good standing for business accounts.
+- New consumer and business checking accounts will receive a $100 Introductory Overdraft Privilege limit at account opening that will be increased to $800 after 35 days in good standing for consumer accounts or to $1,500 after 60 in good standing for business accounts.